Subnet

 How subnets work:

-Independent State: Subnet state independent from mainnet.
+Independent State: Subnet state is independent from the mainnet.

 Subnets enable customization while maintaining security.